 Our revenue is derived primarily from the sale of disposable or implantable devices used during vascular surgery.
-We sell primarily directly to hospitals and to a lesser extent to distributors, as described below.
+We sell primarily directly to hospitals, and to a lesser extent to distributors.
 We also occasionally enter into consigned inventory arrangements with either hospitals or distributors on a limited basis.
-In connection with our acquisition of the RestoreFlow allograft business, we also derive revenues from human tissue cryopreservation services.
-These revenues are recognized when services have been provided and the tissue has been shipped to the customer, provided all other revenue recognition criteria discussed below have been met.
+Following our acquisition of the RestoreFlow allograft business, we also derive revenues from human tissue cryopreservation services.
+These service revenues are recognized when services have been provided and the tissue has been shipped to the customer, provided all other revenue recognition criteria discussed below have been met.